ysndr/MSc-Thesis/chapter/evaluation.md

 # Evaluation

-[Section @sec:implementation] described the implementation of the Nickel Language Server addressing the first research question stated in [@sec:research-questions].
+[Section @sec:design-and-implementation] described the implementation of the Nickel Language Server addressing the first research question stated in [@sec:research-questions].
 Proving the viability of the result and answering the second research question demands an evaluation of different factors.

 Earlier, the most important metrics of interest were identified as: